 Potentially eligible participants who are willing to take part in the study, and have capacity to do so, will be asked to provide written informed consent.
-Consent will be obtained by GCP trained members of the clinical team, or members of the research team who have been delegated this responsibility.
+Patient consent can only be obtained by appropriately trained members of the clinical and research team who have been delegated this responsibility by the Principal Investigator on the local site delegation log.
 A record of eligibility will be made recorded in the participant's clinical notes.